Khalifa2018/alpha-blog/README.md

-This is the repository for the first alpha-blog app of the complete Ruby On Rails Developer Course
+This is the repository for the first alpha-blog app of the complete Ruby On Rails Developer Course.